-6.1 The current Medium Term Financial Strategy (MTFS) does include property and service investment income as part of its projections from schemes and initiatives already in place or agreed.
-The MTFS anticipates accrued interest from the capital funding being made available to Otterpool Park LLP but excludes the benefit from any potential capital gains or other new revenue streams from the proposed Otterpool Park development.
-However, the MTFS is over the medium term in a deficit position of about £5.7m and the authority is continuing to explore investments to support the closure of this gap (along with an internal Transformation programme).
-As the Council's wider investment plans continue to develop further consideration will be given to its approach to proportionality in respect of investment income to gross service expenditure.
-Table 5 below shows the extent to which the service delivery objects of the Authority is dependent on achieving the expected net return from its investments over the life of the MTFS.
+6.1 The current MTFS does include property and service investment income as part of its projections from schemes and initiatives already in place or agreed.
+The

+MTFS anticipates accrued interest from the capital funding being made available to Otterpool Park LLP but excludes the benefit from any potential capital gains or other new revenue streams from the proposed Otterpool Park development.
+However, the MTFS is over the medium term (2025/26 to 2027/28) in a deficit position of about £2.8m and the authority is continuing to explore investments to support the closure of this gap.
+As the authority's wider investment plans continue to develop further consideration will be given to its approach to proportionality in respect of investment income to gross service expenditure.
+Table 5 below shows the extent to which the service delivery objects of the authority is dependent on achieving the expected net return from its investments over the life of the MTFS.